Charley Poon’s Pomes by Robin Hawdon

-The result is this newly published collection of thirty ‘hilarious and touching’ pomes (sic), beautifully illustrated by Wendy Hoile, which have received rave reviews from blog sites such as Wendy Hill, Emily Williams and Book Room.
+The result is ‘Charley Poon’s Pomes’ (sic) a newly published collection of thirty “hilarious and touching” poems, beautifully illustrated by Wendy Hoile, which have received rave reviews from blog sites such as Linda Hill, Emily Williams and Book Room.

 They cover everything from youthful games and exploits, to the problems of growing up, to the ups and downs of school and family life, and the joys of seaside holidays.